 In addition to specifying the magnitude of features with graduated color symbology, you can also symbolize additional attributes by varying the transparency, rotation, and size of the graduated color symbols.
 While all of these treatments can be applied simultaneously, be aware that too many visual variations make the layer difficult to interpret.
 It is advisable to apply secondary symbology sparingly.

-- In the Symbology pane, click the menu button and click Vary symbology by attribute.
+- In the Symbology pane, click the Vary symbology by attribute tab .

 - Expand Transparency, Rotation, or Size.
-In the case of polygon features, expand Outline width instead of Size.
+In the case of polygon features, expand Outline width replaces Size and Rotation is not available..